 Welcome to the ultimate Middle Ages death match!
 The Last Kingdom vs Vikings!
 The Netflix and the History Channel series cover a lot of the same ground: Both depict the conflict between the Nordic and Saxon people.

 But which is the better show?
 Well, in this battle report we faceoff the two series IMDB rating score, the results of our own poll.
 We also compare both series characters, storylines, and historic accuracies.

 Is The Last Kingdom worth watching?

-To answer this question we analyzed TLK on IMDB.
-The series gets an 8.4 score rating on IMDB user rating with over 100,000 votes.
+The Last Kingdom’s best episodes get an 8.5 score rating on IMDB user rating with over 100,000 votes.

-Season One Average Score: 8.65
+- Season One Average Score: 8.65

-Season Two Average Score: 8.74
+- Season Two Average Score: 8.74

-Season Three Average Score: 8.99
+- Season Three Average Score: 8.99

-Season Four Average Score: 8.99
+- Season Four Average Score: 8.99

-Is Viking worth watching?
+Is Vikings worth watching?

 Vikings and TLK series are pretty much neck to neck as Viking gets an 8.5 score rating on IMDB.
 To be fair Vikings is much more popular.
 Over 470,000 people voted for the History series.

-Number of episodes: 89
+- Total episodes: 89

-Season One Average Score: 8.02
+- Season One Average Score: 8.02

-Season Two Average Score: 8.59
+- Season Two Average Score: 8.59

-Season Three Average Score: 8.65
+- Season Three Average Score: 8.65

-Season Four Average Score: 8.55
+- Season Four Average Score: 8.55

-Season Five Average Score: 7.99
+- Season Five Average Score: 7.99

 - Season Six Average Score: 7.64

 Vikings is a series high on adventure, exploration, conflict, warfare, and bloodshed.
 These were extreme times, but, at its heart, it is a family saga.